What Is Balance of Plant (BoP) in BESS?

 Balance of Plant (BoP) is a term that originates from power engineering, where it refers to everything that is not the main generating unit — the supporting infrastructure required to make a power plant operational.

-In BESS, the main equipment is the DC block, the power conversion system (PCS), the medium-voltage transformer and RMU, the high-voltage substation, the power plant controller/SCADA, and — where applicable — the RTM controller.
-Additional items required to design, build, and ensure the complete BESS plant is operational are typically categorized as Balance of Plant.
+In BESS, the main equipment is the DC block, the power conversion system (PCS), the medium-voltage transformer and RMU, the high-voltage substation, and the power plant controller/SCADA.
+Additional items required to design, build, and ensure the complete BESS plant is operational are generally categorized as Balance of Plant.

 Main BESS equipment vs Balance of Plant scope categories.